 MagnaLok® and Monobolt® are two very common styles of rivets, and they are sometimes confused with each other.
 But there are important differences between the two.

-Both rivets come in a variety of material including steel, stainless steel and aluminium.
-Both have very wide grip ranges and both create a high strength joint which should also prevent any moisture ingress.
+Both rivets come in a variety of materials, including steel, stainless steel and aluminium.
+Both have very wide grip ranges, and both create a high-strength joint which should also prevent any moisture ingress.

 Key differences between the two